CFL 2019: Opener between Mohun Bagan and Peerless to be postponed | Goal.com

 Meanwhile, Mohammedan Sporting have also requested to postpone their CFL match against Aryan Club of July 29 as their ground is also unable to host matches.

-Hence, the CFL 2019 may well begin on July 31 with East Bengal hosting George Telegraph as the Red and Golds have received the Fit Certificate for their home venue.
+Hence, the CFL 2019 might begin only on July 31 with East Bengal hosting George Telegraph.
+The Red and Golds have received the Fit Certificate for their home venue.